-First, Patent Owner argues that Ground 2 is treated as an "anticipation analysis" with respect to the underlying analysis of independent claims 10 and 16 from which challenged claims 15 and 21 depend.
-Id. at 39-40, n.
-4.

-But, according to Patent Owner, Falkner "fails to disclose each and every element of [claim 10 of claim 16], arranged as in the claim."
-Id. at 39.
+First, Patent Owner argues that Ground 2 is treated as an "anticipation analysis" with respect to the underlying analysis of independent claim 10 from which challenged claim 15 depends.
+Id. at 39 n.4.
+But, according to Patent Owner, Falkner "fails to disclose each and every element of [claim 10], arranged as in the claim."
+Id.

-Second, Patent Owner argues that Falkner fails to disclose a plate for securing two discrete bones together across an intermediate joint.
-Id. at 40- 43.
-Patent Owner contends that Falkner's plate is not designed to secure the two discrete bones across a joint and further contends that "[t]o make a Falkner-type plate that crosses a joint would require extensive modification."
-Id. at 41.
-According to Patent Owner, although "Falkner explains that this type of blade-plate may be configured to cross a joint rather than a bone fracture, Falkner includes 'a dearth of detail about such a hypothetical plate's design.""
-Id. (citing Paper 11, 38; Ex.
+Second, Patent Owner argues that "Falkner's plate is not designed to secure 'two discrete bones together across an intermediate joint," as seen in "Figure 1 itself, which shows a blade-plate solely on the tibia bone with the talus bone untouched."
+PO Resp.40 (citing Ex.
+2002¶ 120).
+According to Patent Owner, although "Falkner explains that this type of blade-plate may be configured to cross a joint rather than a bone fracture, Falkner includes 'a dearth of detail about such a hypothetical plate's design."
+Id. (citing Paper 10, 39; Ex.
 2002¶ 121).
 Patent Owner contends that Falkner does not disclose a single embodiment that meets all the limitations of claim 10, so Petitioner and Dr. Gall's testimony "far exceeds what is described in the 'four corners of that document [] either expressly or inherently,"" to stretch Falkner's single-bone embodiment to explain how Falkner's plate would have been configured in a different context to reach the claimed subject matter.
 Id. at 42.

-Lastly, Patent Owner argues that Falkner fails to disclose a "second end" that includes a "fixation point" and an "inner surface configured to substantially conform with a geometry of the second discrete bone" as required by the claims.
-Id. at 43-47.
+Next, Patent Owner argues that Falkner fails to disclose a "second end" that includes a "fixation point" and an "inner surface configured to substantially conform with a geometry of the second bone" as required by claim 10.
+Id. at 42-46.
 Patent Owner argues that what Petitioner identifies as the "second end" of Falkner's plate is inside the bone and therefore does not conform to the geometry of the second bone.
-Id. at 45.
-Patent Owner further contends that, conclude that "the plate 22 would have been placed across the joint 30 and the second inner surface would have been configured to substantially conform with a geometry of the second discrete bone (talus 32)."
+Id. at 44.
+Patent Owner further contends that:

+With the interior portion of the Falkner blade-plate unable to conform to the geometry of the second discrete bone, the Petition relies on Dr. Gall, rather than the disclosure of Falkner, to conclude that "the plate 22 would have been placed across the joint 30 and the second inner surface would have been configured to substantially conform with a geometry of the second discrete bone (talus 32)."
 (Ex.
-1002, ¶ 146 (emphasis added)).
+1002, ¶ 178 (emphasis added)).
 That something "would have been configured" is the hallmark of obviousness, and perhaps recognizing this after the fact, Dr. Gall at his deposition seemingly changed course and indicated that a Falkner plate spanning a joint would still include the portion that is interior to the bone.
 (Ex.
-2003 86:11-15).
+2003, 86:11-15).
 Therefore, Falkner fails to disclose a second end configured to "substantially conform with a geometry of the second discrete bone."